keinan21/Al-Qur-an-Random-Ayat-Quote/README.md

 - **Alpine.js**: A lightweight JavaScript framework used for reactive state management and dynamic UI behavior.
 - **Al Quran Cloud API**: A free public API used to fetch random verses and their translations.

+## Latest Updates 🚀

+- **Improved Responsiveness**: The layout now adapts gracefully to smaller screens.
+Font sizes and spacing have been optimized to ensure readability and a clean look on mobile devices.
+- **Added Share & Save Functionality**: Two new buttons have been implemented to enhance user experience.
+You can now save the quote as a high-quality PNG image or share it directly on X (Twitter).

 ## Credits 🙏

 This project uses the amazing [Al Quran Cloud API](http://alquran.cloud/) to retrieve all the data.